unpoly/unpoly/src/unpoly/pages/target-derivation.md

 Derived target verification
 ---------------------------

 Unpoly verifies if a derived targets will actually match the element.
-If another element is matched, the next pattern in `up.fragment.config.targetDerivers` is tried.
+If another element is matched, the next applicable pattern in `up.fragment.config.targetDerivers` is tested.

 If no pattern produces a matching target, an error `up.CannotTarget` is thrown.
 In such cases consider setting an `[id]` attribute, or configure a new [derivation pattern](#derivation-patterns).

-Target verification may be [disabled](/up.fragment.config#condfig.verifyDerivedTarget), which is almost always a bad idea.
+Target verification may be [disabled](/up.fragment.config#config.verifyDerivedTarget), which is almost always a bad idea.

 Deriving a target programmatically